 Tehama County has 52 wells that are part of the CASGEM program.
-Six (6) of these wells are located in the Antelope Subbasin.
+Ten (10) of these wells are in the Red Bluff Subbasin.
 Groundwater elevations have generally been reported 2-3 times per year with measurements dating back to the early 1970's.
 Measurements are typically taken during March/April (Spring), July/August (Summer), and October/November (Fall).
 CASGEM monitoring wells were incorporated into this Plan's groundwater monitoring network as needed.